The Eames House is a landmark of mid-20th century modern architecture.

 Print, decorate, and assemble your own Eames Paper Elephant!

 While experimenting with plywood, Charles and Ray Eames made numerous three-dimensional forms.
 They created sculptures, chairs with separate seats and backs (the DCW and LCW), aircraft parts, body litters and leg splints for the U.S. Navy, and numerous toys, such as the beloved Eames Plywood Elephant, designed in 1945.

 The Elephant never went into production during the Eameses’ lifetime; however, in 2007, to mark Charles’s 100th birthday, Vitra produced a limited Anniversary Edition in both natural and red-stained maple to appeal to adults and children alike.
-Today, the company continues to manufacture the toy in plastic (available in a variety of colors), along with miniature Plywood Elephants made from maple.
+Today, the company manufactures the toy in plastic (available in a variety of colors), molded plywood from American cherry, along with miniature Plywood Elephants made from maple.

 Looking for more inspiration?
 Look through the images in the gallery below to see paper elephants decorated by kids who have attended Eames Design Camps.
 Also, watch the three short films by Charles’s grandson, Eames Demetrios: